odrodrig/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 Now that your smart contract is written - we need to install it and instantiate it on the network using the IBM Blockchain Platform VSCode Extension

 * If you didn't create the code inside of VSCode - you will need to add the `contract` folder into the tool.

-You will see this:
+From the file explorer view, right click below your list of files in the empty space, and select "Add Folder to Workspace".
+Then, navigate to the project's folder and select the "contract" directory.
+Click "Add".

+You should see the contract directory appear as a top level directory in the file explorer view:

 <p align="center">
   <img src="doc-images/file-explorer.png">